In search of Kiyuna Tanmei

 Students of Kiyuna Tanmei

 According to Choshin Chibana, Taro Shimabukuro was one of Kiyuna Tanmei’s students.
 Interesting fact is that Taro Shimabukuro was one of the teachers of Joki Uema, the founder of the Shubukan dojo.
+(Joki Uema was also a student of Choshin Chibana.)
 Part of the large kata curriculum of the Shubukan dojo is a version of Passai called Kiyuna no Passai.